David-Desmaisons/ComposableAsync/README.md

             T Build<T>(T concrete) where T : class;
 	}

+#### ActorFactory

-Standard factory is ActorFactory that will instanciate actors living each in its own thread:
+ActorFactory is the standard factory for EasyFactor.
+Each actor created by this factory lives each in its own separated thread:

 	var factory = new ActorFactory(priority:Priority.AboveNormal);